 Study French or Spanish from scratch

-You can choose to study Spanish ab-initio, meaning you don't need to have to have any knowledge of the language before you arrive.
+You can choose to study Spanish ab-initio, meaning you don't need to have any knowledge of the language before you arrive.
 You'll study with other ab-initio students during your first year, and will focus on improving your language skills, before joining the post A Level students during your second year.
 You'll study fewer linguistics modules, to allow more time for language learning.

 You'll take two core modules in each language.
 These modules focus on developing your fluency, accuracy and communication expertise.

 If you are taking Spanish ab initio, you will follow an intensive, fast-track programme with more Spanish and less linguistics.

 In addition to the above you will also need to complete our online Academic Integrity module.